MAKING INSURANCE WORK FOR YOU

 Planning ahead can help you save money when it comes to your health.
 Take full advantage of your health care plan with these helpful tips:

 - Stay in the network.
 Most health plans, like HMOs and PPOs, use certain groups of doctors, hospitals and other health care professionals called provider networks.
 If you visit a doctor outside of your network, you may have to pay more for your care.
 In some cases, you may have to pay the full cost.
+The same could be true about where you go for infusion drug care.

 - Stay in the pharmacy network.
 Just as important as making sure that your doctor is in your network before making an appointment, you’ll save money if you visit an in-network pharmacy.
 If you have prescription drug benefits with BCBSNM, learn more about your pharmacy network.